raspberrypi/Pi-Codec/README.md

 To load a state file, from the command line use:

-sudo alsactl restore -f <filename>
+sudo alsactl restore -f filename.state